Timmmdavis/FitCurve/README.md

 # FitCurve
 A stripped down Julia version of MATLAB's fit function.
+This is simply the help of ApproxFun.jl "Using ApproxFun for “manual” interpolation" placed inside a function that acts like MATLAB's function 'fit'.
 Fitting methods: Chebyshev, Taylor and Fourier series.

 ![FittingResult](https://github.com/Timmmdavis/fit/blob/master/Result.png)